 The length of the procedure will vary with the addition of liposuction but tends to last between two and four hours.

-If loose skin and excess fat in your abdomen have left you feeling uncomfortable in your own body, then come into MEplasticsurgery Plastic Surgery to learn more about abdominoplasty.
+If loose skin and excess fat in your abdomen have left you feeling uncomfortable in your own body, then visit Marc Everett MD to learn more about abdominoplasty.
 Dr. Marc Everett will listen to all of your concerns and walk you through the procedure step by step.
-Patients at MEplasticsurgery Plastic Surgery receive attentive and personal care from our professional staff before, during, and after their procedures.
+Dr. Everett's patients receive attentive and personal care from our professional staff before, during, and after their procedures.
 To book an appointment, call us today at 212-774-7715.